hudspace/gift_project/README.md

 **For Mac users:**

 1) Clone this repository on your own computer.
-2) Open Finder and go to Applications-->Utilities-->Terminal.
-3) It's recommended that you set up a virtual environment that will run the dependencies required to view this app using your local server (python, pip, django).
-It's not totally necessary, but if you choose to do so, follow these steps.
-First, create a directory in which to store the virtual environment, and then use the cd (Change Directory) command to navigate to that directory.
-To create the virtual environment, type the following at the Terminal prompt:

-`virtualenv -p python3 ~/.virtualenvs/gift_project`

-then:

-`source gift_project/bin/activate`

-5) Now that your virtualenv is created, you need to install django.
-Type the following:

-`pip3 install django`
+2) Review the requirements.txt file and from the command line, install the required dependencies in order to run the app.
+If you already have python3 and a virtual environment ready to go, these additional steps will include installing django, django debug toolbar, and django rest framework.

-6) Next, use the cd command to navigate to the root folder in the GiftTracker project.
+3) Next, navigate to the root folder in the GiftTracker project.
 The root folder is entitled gift_project and contains the manage.py and db.sqlite3 files, along with a few others.

-7) Once you're in that folder, type the following:
+4) Once you're in that folder, type the following:

 'python3 manage.py migrate'